Wednesday, November 30, 2016

 5 thing Friday - Littles, birthday fun, wineries, sussies, exhaustion

-I was going to post about Thanksgiving today, but I don't have any energy to get my pics organized, and I didn't take all that many anyway...it was a great day, low stress, lots of good food and some game-playing fun.
+I was going to post about Thanksgiving today, but I don't have the energy to get my pics organized, and I didn't take all that many.
+It was a great day, low stress, lots of good food and some game-playing fun.
 We are all laying around, most of us still asleep!

-When we were making room for Firstborn to stay in The Lounge, I found this cute pic of myself when my kiddos were little.
-I stuck it on my memo board above my desk.
+When we were making room for Firstborn to stay in The Lounge, I found this cute pic and stuck it on my memo board above my desk.
 It's a sweet reminder to me of when my peeps were smaller.
 Sometimes I miss those days.
 You can see their individual personalities even then.
-They'll always be my littles!
+They'll always be my littles in my heart!

 Sunset at Torr Na Lochs.
 Last week Hubby was up at the property waiting for a dumpster to be delivered, so I met him up there and afterwards we enjoyed a bottle of wine.
-Looking forward to being able to do that more often, for sure.
+We are looking forward to being able to do that more often.
 He spent the whole weekend loading trash, and I planned on heading back out to the property on Monday when the dumpster guy retrieved it.

 A friend of mine brought me some birthday sussies on Sunday!
 A sweet Christmas-y print of a small trailer (like Mabel!), a pretty bracelet,